 Missouri Public Pension Exemption

-- The total public pension exemption is limited to $36,976 for each spouse.
+The total public pension exemption is limited to the maximum social security benefit of each spouse.

-Visit www.dor.mo.gov for more information regarding eligibility.
+Eligibility is dependent on a variety of factors for any of the exemptions discussed above.
+Visit http://dor.mo.gov/pdf/pension.pdf for more information regarding eligibility.
 Or you may contact the Missouri Department of Revenue at (573) 751-3505, email email@example.com or consult a tax professional for more information.

 Missouri Income Tax Withholding Information